 How to Fix a Malvertisement Attack

-There are two ways to fix a malvertising attack on your WordPress site – using a plugin or manually.
+There are two ways to fix a malvertising attack on your WordPress site – using a malware removal plugin or manually.

 We DON’T RECOMMEND the manual method because as we mentioned, online advertisements contain malicious complex codes.
 Moreover, hackers disguise the malicious code they inject to escape detection which is how they got their ad approved in the first place.
 Pursuing the manual method would be time-consuming and ineffective.
 We won’t delve into this method here but if you want to understand manual cleaning.